Travel guide

 What happens if I don't deactivate roaming when I return?

 Within the EU, nothing happens, because European roaming is included.
-The real risk appears outside Europe: if you leave data roaming on without a bundle or eSIM, your phone can consume at a pay-as-you-go rate.
+The real risk appears outside Europe: if you leave data roaming on without a bundle or eSIM, the phone can consume at pay-per-use rates.
 That's why it's advisable to turn it off by default and only turn it on when you know what you're paying for.

 Conclusion

-In summary: with Jazztel, you travel calmly through the European Union at no extra cost, but outside of it, "Mundo" bundles can be expensive and short on gigabytes.
-Activating and deactivating roaming wisely prevents unpleasant surprises on your bill.
-For your trips outside Europe, the PuraSim digital chip gives you more gigabytes per euro and installs in 1 minute: take a look at the plans and choose the one for your destination.
+In short: with Jazztel, you travel worry-free within the European Union at no extra cost, but outside of it, "Mundo" bundles can be expensive and short on gigabytes.
+Activating and deactivating roaming wisely helps you avoid bill surprises.
+For your travels outside Europe, PuraSim's digital chip gives you more gigabytes per euro and installs in 1 minute: take a look at the plans and choose the one for your destination.

 Marc González Sáez